AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-adwords-data.md

 Whenever you are interested in performing an analysis that considers these attributes, you must use the `adwords` table.
 However, it is important to note that **this table will exclude rows where all four of these columns are null.**

-Here's a look at the expected schema for both tables:
+Here is a look at the expected schema for both tables:

 ## Campaigns table